IlyaTuzov/DAVOS/readme.md

 ## Compatibility and System Requirements
 DAVOS has been verified to work properly under the Linux and Windows OS.

 All DAVOS tools require basic python 2.x distribution.
-Note: DAVOS is currently not completely compatible with python 3.x.
+Note: DAVOS is currently not compatible with python 3.x.

 Depending on use case following third-party tools are required:
 - Simulation-based fault injection tool requires ModelSim/Questa simulator;